 I remember from my earliest childhood that I have always stretched my imagination.
-Whether it was building model airplanes and tree houses, escaping in fantasy and science fiction or memorizing captivating lines of movies, I have always loved the happiness that I feel immersing my self in the story, experience and effort.
+Whether it was building model airplanes and tree houses, escaping in fantasy and science fiction or memorizing captivating lines of movies, I have always loved the happiness that I felt immersing myself in the story, experience and effort.

 To understand what Visible Fusion is, I need to explain my professional journey.
-Having worked in Information Technology for more than 30 years, I have seen the birth of the personal computer, the Internet and the mobile computing platform.
+Having worked in Information Technology (IT) for more than 30 years, I have seen the birth of the personal computer, the Internet and the mobile computing platform.
 I have also experienced the evolution of social media, e-commerce and streaming services.

 By fusing all of these mediums into one seamless experience, I believe everyone can immerse themselves in an endless number of “worlds”.
-As an entrepreneur at heart, I have also avidly watched companies like Disney and Apple leverage each of these mediums to their fullest and set the bar for quality and service.
+As an entrepreneur at heart, I have also avidly watched companies like Disney and Apple leverage each of these mediums to their fullest as well as set the bar for quality and service.